Nawrin2k16/city-tour3d/README.md

 ## What this game has ##
 + Dynamic day and night mode.
-+ Collition detection and reward count.
++ Collision detection and reward count.
 + Various lighting effect
 + Both mouse and keyboard control
 + Added sound effect